tasleson/notes/dbus.md

 * Read only properties are the best practice, use methods to change state
 * Do not create a tree structure or object hierarchy to represent relationships/associations between objects, use object properties on objects to form associations
 * When an object is removed and you emit the signal InferfacesRemoved, you provide the object path and an array of all interfaces the object supported.
+* For InterfacesRemoved and for GetManagedObjects you need not include the standard interfaces, ref. http://lists.freedesktop.org/archives/dbus/2015-March/016626.html
 * Always make new objects are available before you put object path in a signal, or return their object path from a method.